-- (5) All other compensation includes fiscal 2019 director retirement plan Deferred Compensation Plan contributions of \$23,725 for each director except for newly elected director, Mr. Beckman, \$17,794 and for former director Mr. Anthony, \$8,333. - (6) Made a one-time irrevocable retirement election in 2005 to receive a lump sum benefit under the director retirement plan.
+All other compensation also includes fiscal 2020 director retirement plan Deferred Compensation Plan contributions of \$100,000 for each director except for newly elected directors, Mr. Clemensen and Mr. Throener, \$75,000; and for former directors Mr. Carlson and Mr. Knecht, \$8,333.

+(4) Made a one-time irrevocable retirement election in 2005 to receive a lump sum benefit under the director retirement plan.
 All other directors that were first elected on or prior to August 31, 2011, will receive a monthly annuity upon retirement.
 The director retirement plan benefit was frozen as of August 31, 2011.
 Accordingly, directors who are first elected after that date are not eligible for benefits under that plan.